top of page

 HN_icons-04.png

-Joint commensurate charge density wave hosts shear-type topological defects
+Joint commensuration in moiré charge orders seeds shear-type topological defects

 Coexisting and competing phases not only exhibit sensitivity to static tuning parameters such as pressure, electric field, magnetic field, and chemical doping, but also demonstrate remarkable susceptibility to ultrafast manipulation via light pulses.
 The intricate competition between coexisting CDWs can lead to rich phenomena, offering unique opportunities for phase manipulation through electromagnetic stimuli.